dward2/BME547/Lectures/variable_scope.md

 When the module code is run, the Python interpreter starts at the top of the file.
 It sees the definition of `variable_definition` in lines 1-6.
 It then sees the definition of `variable_output` in lines 8 through 11.
 Then, it comes across code in line 13.
-It creates a variable `a` and points it to a memory location that contains the immutable integer `10`.
-On line 14, the variable `b` is then created and pointed to the memory location containing the string `"Goodbye"`.
+It creates a variable `a` and assigns it the value of `10`.
+On line 14, the variable `b` is then created and and assigned the string value of `"Goodbye"`.
+Since these variables were created outside of a function, they are considered *global* variables.

 Then, in line 15, the code calls the function `variable_definition`.
-On line 2, the code needs to assigns the value of `5` to the `a` variable.
-An `a` variable exists in the global scope.
-But, since integer variables are immutable, assigning `a` a new value would require assigning it a new memory location.
-Thus, this assignment of a new memory location to `a` inside a function makes `a` a *local* variable inside the `variable_definition` function.
-But, the *global* `a` variable still exists.
-So, in line 2, the function `variable_definition` defines a local variable called `a`.
-This local variable takes precedence over the global variable `a`.
-The same thing happens for the `b` variable.
-Strings are immutable, so the `b` variable created on line 3 requires a new memory location, and is therefore created as a local `b` variable.
-So, when the function prints `a` and `b` in lines 4 and 5, it uses the values of the local variables.
-The function ends and control is returned to line 15.
+On line 2, the code creates and assigns the value of `5` to the variable `a`.
+Since this creation and assignment is happening inside a function, a new *local* variable `a` is created.
+Line 3 also creates a new *local* variable `b`.
+Next, lines 4 and 5 are executed that need the variables `a` and `b` for printing.
+Python first looks for *local* variables, and finds local versions of `a` and `b` and therefore prints the values of `5` and `"Hello"`.
+The function ends
+and control is returned to line 15.
 At this point, the local variables `a` and `b` defined in `variable_definition` no longer exist and the global variables `a` and `b` continue to have their assigned values of `10` and `"Goodbye"`.